Kaiserreich/Kaiserreich-4-Bug-Reports/issue_template.md

 PLEASE CHECK IF THIS ISSUE HAS BEEN REPORTED BEFORE!
 Make sure your title explains the issue well.

-If your issue is a CTD, please do the following things:
-1. Only report if didn't have any other mods running
-2. Have tried loading up the save at least one, it needs to crash repeatedly to be of any use to us.
+Before you report a crash (CTD) issue, please ensure the following:
+1. You were not running any other mods (KR music mod is fine, others not made by the KR team are not - yes, this includes graphical mods and things you believe are harmless).
+No, disabling the mods for a game where you've been running with them active previously doesn't count.
+If you want to report it anyhow, that's fine, but please be honest about their use and know that we might reject the report if you're using mods we're unfamiliar with.
+2. That you have a save to include which crashes consistently (meaning: on each reload, within a reasonable time)
-3. Make sure you include the game logs, found in C:\Users\NAME\Documents\Paradox Interactive\Hearts of Iron IV\logs, as well as the save
+3. Make sure you include the game log, found in C:\Users\NAME\Documents\Paradox Interactive\Hearts of Iron IV\logs
+4. That you have the checksum on hand - this is the four-letter code at the bottom of your title menu, and is vital for us to know if your files match ours.

+Thanks for your patience!
+We'll do our best to address the isssue, if we can.

 -->